uchicago-library/ldr_metadatastorage/README.md

 The remote storage identifier must be a valid URL to the location of the asset on the web.

 We have to assume that there will be a variety of descriptive metadata formats used.
-Since there are five known metadata formats currently being used in library digital collections.
+These are the metadata formats currently being used in library digital collections.

 - TEI
 - EAD
 - MODS
 - VRACore
 - OCR
+- MARC

 This means that the metadata storage must be able to store a variety of metadata formats that are not actionable by the metadata storage.
-The metadata storage must have a single schema that it can interpret in order to provide the five functions defined at the beginning of this document.
+The metadata storage must have a single schema that it can interpret in order to provide answers to the five questions defined earlier in this document.

 COROLLARY: the metadata storage should be able to store technical metadata about assets in digital collections.
-This technical metadata is currently being stored in asset storage, but there is a strong argument to be made that doing this "muddies the water" between asset and metadata.
+Technical metadata is currently being stored in asset storage, but there is a strong argument to be made that doing this "muddies the water" between asset and metadata.
 Asset ought to be strictly defined as a byte stream representing an intellectual unit or some portion of an intellectual unit.
 By storing technical metadata, which by definition is not a byte stream representing a whole or some port of an intellectual unit but rather information about the byte stream the asset storage is being forced to perform a task that is a violation of its primary function.

 ## Contract for available endpoints